dwarvesf/playbook/operations/checklists/hiring-checklist.md

   - people
   - hiring
   - operations
+  - checklist
-title: Hiring Checklist
+title: "Checklist: Hiring"
-date: null
+date: 2020-01-01
-description: null
+description: The checklist presents how the hiring is proceeded.
 authors:
   - Han 🐸
   - hnh